Yuyh21/ITCS3160_Project1/README.md

 In this trigger, when a new employee is inserted into the employees table a trigger is caused where according to the employeeTypeId of the new employee it'll be inserted into either the faculty_employee if employeeTypeId = 1, staff_employee if employeeTypeId = 2, or student_employee and delivery_personnel tables if employeeTypeId = 3 and the employeeId and employeeTypeId attributed will be populated.
 Click [here](insertNewEmployee.sql) to view this trigger.

+#### Update Customers Table

+In this trigger, it performs an update on the customers table where it updates the orderId attribute of the customers table whenever a new order is made according to the customer who ordered it.
+Click [here](updateCustomers.sql) to view this trigger.

 ### VIII.
 Stored Procedure

 ### IX.
 Web/App Implementation (Optional) or Description of Future Work